Skip to main content

 • While on campus I will abide by safety or hygiene standards recommended by Northwestern and any applicable agencies, including the Illinois Department of Public Health or the Centers for Disease Control and Prevention (CDC).
 For example, standards regarding social distancing, limiting gatherings, hand washing and sanitizing, and cleaning shared surfaces.

-• I will wear a mask or face covering in all public and shared environments on campus and whenever required by the University, unless I have a medical condition that restricts my ability to do so.
+• If mandated by Northwestern University, I will wear a mask or face covering in all public and shared environments on campus and whenever required by the University, unless I have a medical condition that restricts my ability to do so.
 I understand that the face covering must meet guidelines from the CDC and Northwestern’s guidance.

 • I understand that I may be asked to submit to COVID-19 testing and will comply with COVID-19 testing requirements and treatment recommendations.